Why Encourage Families to Engage in Science at Home

 Science Experiments at Home

 Kids and adults all love science experiments!
 Many experiments can be done at home using common household materials like baking soda, vinegar, dye, etc. There are many websites that offer experiment ideas and directions.
-Here are just a few: Science Kids, Science Fun, and Science Bob.
+Here are just a few: Science Kids, Science Fun, Science Bob, and Go Science Girls.

 I have developed a science experiment packet for teachers to use with families.
 This resource contains 10 science experiments and 3 STEM challenges.
 Each of the activities comes with explicit instructions and requires materials that most people have in their homes.